Tim-Abwao/tim-abwao.github.io/_posts/2019-08-28-Create-a-Simple-Chatbot-to-tell-Jokes-&-Random-Facts.md

 ### 2. Add Custom Actions

 [Custom actions](https://rasa.com/docs/rasa/core/actions/#custom-actions) in *Rasa* are created as classes.
-They can be programmed to achieve specific desired outcomes
+They can be programmed to achieve specific desired outcomes.

 Below are 3 custom actions that fetch joke and fact content from APIs.
 Include them in the **actions.py** file: